asfaw66/simple-sidebar/SETUP-GUIDE.md

 ####To Sum Up
 **settings.opener** will call the `#menu-icon` html element;

 **settings.wrapper** will call the `#main-wrapper` html element in order to move all elements inside;

 **sidebar.align** will align the sidebar to the left or to the right;

 **sidebar.width** will set the sidebar width;

 **sidebar.closingLinks** will close the sidebar as you click on the element inside the sidebar.
-In this case, when you click on a link (`a`) the sidebar will close.
+In this case, when you click on a link (`a`) the sidebar will close;

 **sidebar.style.zIndex** this must be set at an index more than the xIndex you use in your CSS.

 ####Now the Plugin should work perfectly!